Lakers Trade Rumors: Knicks Have Had 'Exploratory Conversations' About Kyle Kuzma

 After the toughest week in all of sports, the Los Angeles Lakers are trying to move forward with the 2019-20 NBA trade deadline quickly approaching.

-While the Lakers still have the best record in the Western Conference by three games, there are still areas for improvement for the 2020 NBA playoffs.
+While the Lakers still have the best record in the Western Conference by 3.5 games, there are still areas for improvement for the 2020 NBA playoffs.

 As the Lakers could use a backup point guard and wing defender, their only attractive asset is Kyle Kuzma following the Anthony Davis trade back in July.